Blog

 If the core’s mass is more than about three times the mass of the Sun, the equations showed, the force of gravity overwhelms all other forces and produces a black hole.
 A video about black holes.

-READ: What are the benefits of generic types over non-generic types?
+READ: What are the types of neighborhood?

 How do black holes warp the fabric of time?